George-Dros/Portfolio-Risk-Clustering-Anomaly-Detection/README.md

 This project explores patterns of financial risk by analyzing stocks from the **S&P 500** and **FTSE 100** indices.
 Using dimensionality reduction and unsupervised clustering techniques, we group stocks based on volatility, correlation, and other statistical properties and detect outliers with unusual behavior.

-The goal: provide insights for portfolio construction, risk management, and anomaly detection.
+The goal: provide insights for portfolio construction, risk management, and anomaly detection — **now available through an interactive Streamlit dashboard**.

 ---